Proposal Deadline: 13 July 2023 (Extended)

 CASS will provide funding support up to $5,000 USD for each accepted proposal.
 This year, fully virtual SSCAS's are also encouraged, but the funding support is limited up to $2,000 USD for each fully virtual school.

-The proposal should be prepared following the guidelines below and submitted in pdf format by 15 January 2022 via email to email@example.com.
-The Seasonal Schools should be planned for the period 16 February 2022 to 15 December 2022.
-Any inquiries should be sent to firstname.lastname@example.org.
+The proposal should be prepared following the guidelines below and submitted by 13 July 2023.
+Any inquiries should be sent to (Click to show email).

 Proposal Preparation Guidelines